yale-nlp/DocMath-Eval/README.md

 ### Leaderboard Submission
-We maintain a [leaderboard](https://docmath-eval.github.io/) for the DocMath-Eval benchmark.
-To get the results on the test set, please send your result json file to [this email](mailto:yilun.zhao@yale.edu).
+We maintain a [CodaLab leaderboard](https://codalab.lisn.upsaclay.fr/competitions/21146) for the DocMath-Eval benchmark.
+To get the results on the test set, prepare the result json file and submit it to CodaLab Leaderboard.
 The result json file should at least include these features:

 ```
 [